 Organizations often allow end-users to have open and unnecessary access with their company devices.
 The results can have damaging effects on a business when patches are dismissed, or software is installed containing major vulnerabilities, opening the organization to a whole host of attack vectors.

-End users should not have full administrator rights with their equipment.
+A commonly overlooked patch management best practice is to not grant full administrator rights to end users and their equipment.
 It is ultimately the IT department’s responsibility to create and implement a “least privilege” policy that limits users access.
 End users should be restricted with privileges that only allow them the extent to fulfill their role within the organization on their device.

 Research indicates that poor change management practices will have a negative impact on your uptime and business costs.
 Organizations that lack proper change management within their patch management process will: